Random Rule Forest (RRF): Interpretable and Manageable Ensembles of LLM-Generated Questions for Predicting Success from Unstructured Data: Datasets

 \subsection{Founder Success Dataset}

-We base our experiments on a dataset of 9,892 founder profiles collected from a combination of publicly available and paid sources, including Crunchbase and LinkedIn.
-Each profile corresponds to a company founded between 2010 and 2016 that raised between \$100K and \$4M in funding.
+We constructed a dataset of 9,192 founder profiles from a combination of licensed company data (Crunchbase Enterprise API) and professional-background data obtained via a third-party people-data provider.
+Each profile corresponds to a U.S.-based company founded between 2010 and 2016.
+We restrict to U.S. startups to ensure consistent success definitions and comparable founder signals (e.g., more consistent funding and exit reporting).

+To support open research while preserving commercial value, we transformed the raw historical data into an anonymised, NLP-style format using a proprietary LLM-powered pipeline.
+Each summary described a founder’s background using structured natural language derived from metadata such as education, work history, and prior startup experience, based solely on information available at the time investment decisions were made.
+This transformation ensures that the released dataset protects proprietary information while preserving core predictive content.
+Our anonymised dataset, code, and full prompt templates are available at \url{https://github.com/Vela-Research/random-rule-forest}.